 When looking at cancer incidence rates by race, it is apparent that cancer rates in our region are higher than state and national levels among all races; however, this is especially true among the White population, which has higher rates of cancer incidence than the White population in the United States as a whole (475.9 and 488.0 versus 442.8, respectively) (Figure 59).
-Furthermore, the White population in Bucks County had higher rates of cancer incidence than both state and national rates83.
-The cancer incidence rate in Bucks County among all races was above state and national levels; however, the incidence rates for Black, Asian/Pacific Islander, and Hispanic populations in Monroe County are below state and national levels84.
+Furthermore, the White population in Northampton County had higher rates of cancer incidence than both state and national rates86.